Skip links

 Sign up for more information Read the white paper

 When we need to adapt rules and procedures quickly, want to innovate, or need to close a large gap between paper and practice, a specific approach is required.
 In a complex environment, where behaviour is difficult to predict, we cannot be sure that the interventions we devise will actually produce the results we intend, or that unintended side effects will be avoided.
 We need an approach that allows us to try different things, that is harmless and that can be stopped if we do not achieve the desired results.
-We call this micro-experimentation.
+We call this micro-experiments.
 Micro-experiments are interventions that are safe to fail and are monitored to determine whether they are successful or not.
 Micro-experiments differ from ad hoc interventions based on trial and error in that they are planned before they are carried out, and are carefully monitored to check whether the intended results are achieved.
 They differ from large-scale projects in that the latter are not supposed to fail, while micro-experiments are temporary and allow for unexpected, even disappointing results.
 The results are used to adjust rules, define new practices and rules or eliminate rules.

 Sign up for more information